 [Skip to Content]

 Some girls can't wait for them to come and look forward to their arrival, but other girls dread them.
-But most girls have mixed feelings and aren't quite sure why they have them and what to do about them.
-Boys don't have them, but they're likely to be curious about them.
+Most girls have mixed feelings and aren't quite sure why they have them and what to do about them.

 What's the mystery subject?
 We're talking about breasts.
 If you're a girl, look down and there they are — or will be soon.
-They're only two mounds of flesh, but they get a lot of attention.
-As a girl matures and goes through puberty, breasts tell the world that this girl is leaving girlhood and entering a new stage in her life.
+As girls mature and go through puberty, breasts are one sign that they're leaving girlhood and entering a new stage in life.

 When Do Breasts Start Growing?

-Most breasts can start growing as early as age 8 or as late as 13.
+Breasts can start growing as early as age 8 or as late as 13.
 Some girls' breasts grow slowly and others grow quickly.
 Some girls may feel like their breasts will never start growing.
 But girls start developing at different ages and different rates.
-One girl might have more developed breasts at 12, while her friend could be still flat as a board.
+One girl might have more developed breasts at 12, while her friend is still waiting.

 A breast bud is like a small raised bump behind the nipple.
 After breast budding happens, the nipple and the circle of skin around the nipple (called the areola) get bigger and a little darker.
 Then the area around the nipple and areola starts to grow into a breast.